secrethub/secrethub-xgo/README.md

 ```

 ### `Write(string path, string secret)`
-Write a secret containing the contents of `secret` at `path`:
+Write a secret to a given `path`:
 ```csharp
 client.Write("path/to/secret", "secret_value");
 ```

 ### `Remove(string path)`
-Delete the secret found at `path`, if it exists:
+Delete the secret found at `path`:
 ```csharp
 client.Remove("path/to/secret");
 if (!client.Exists("path/to/secret"))